solid/process/README.md

 This repository details how changes to Solid may be proposed and accepted.

 # Solid Specification
-The following is a description about how changes to the [Solid Specification](https://github.com/solid/specification) may be proposed and accepted.
+The following is a description about how changes to Solid Specifications may be proposed and accepted.

+The [Solid Specifications](https://github.com/solid/specification) are currently in development.
+Please refer to the repository for the current state and available publications.
+The [Unofficial Draft](https://github.com/solid/solid-spec) predating the current spec development is still available for your reference.

 Anyone may participate in [this process](https://github.com/solid/culture).
 Please read the [Code of Conduct](code-of-conduct.md) before doing so.